gemperline/Package-Tracking/README.md

 CSUF CPSC 131, Fall 2018 Project 2

-// This application is designed to read information from text files that provide pagacke location information.
+// This application is designed to read information from text files that provide package location specifics and timestamps.

 // Package statuses are subsequently updated and new information is stored in our data structure (linked list)